BlockchainCommons/XID-Quickstart/tutorials/01-your-first-xid.md

 │ ✅ Signature verified!
 ```

 This confirms that this XID Document has been signed by the owner of the public key within the document.
 Alternatively, if the public key were retrieved from a PKI or other published site, it would confirm that the document was signed by the owner of the published public key.
-In the future, this verification will demonstrate that updates of this XID Document continue to be signed by this original (inception) key.
+In the future, this verification will demonstrate that updates of this XID Document continue to be signed by this original (inception) key or by a new key that has been authorized by the inception key, possibly through a chain of authorizations.

 The provenance mark can similarly be verified.
 To do this, extract the Provenance Mark with the `xid provenance` command: